scds/ArcGIS-Pro/lessons/lesson2.md

 ---
 layout: default
-title: Lesson 2 - Lesson Name
+title: Lesson 2 - Symbolizing Data
 nav_order: 2
 parent: Lessons
 ---

 {: .no_toc}
-# Lesson 2 - Lesson Name
+# Lesson 2 - Symbolizing Data

-A small description about the lesson.
+This lesson will go into further detail about the symbology options for different types of data.

 <details markdown="block" class="toc">
   <summary>